86311972/soil-thermal-diffusivity-ml/README.md

 These codes accompany the paper:

-> "Estimation of Thermal Diffusivity and Modelling of Soil Temperature for Mapping Thermal Regimes in Iran Using Machine Learning and Remote Sensing Data"
+> "A Hybrid Machine Learning–Physics Approach for Retrieving Thermal Diffusivity, Simulating Soil Temperature, and Zoning Thermal Regimes in Iran"

 ## Requirements